 - 1. Click on your avatar icon, located to the top-right of the platform, and select My Account. - 2.
 Under Enable 2-Step Verification, click Enabled. - 3.
 In the Enable 2 Step Verification dialog box, complete the following: - a.
-Scan the qr code using your Google Authenticator mobile app. - b.
-Enter the validation code delivered to your mobile device via Google Authenticator. - c.
+Scan the QR code using a mobile app such as Google or Microsoft Authenicator. - b.
+Enter the validation code delivered to your mobile device via your authenticator. - c.
 Click Submit. - 4.
 Click Save.